camp9ucsb/conference/local.md

   -2-3 hours from/to LA

 **Amtrak**
+Amtrak is slow but VERY scenic! https://www.amtrak.com/home

-  -From San Diego and LA, use the Goleta Amtrak stop
+  -From San Diego and LA, use the Goleta Amtrak stop (GTA)

-  -From Bay Area / San Jose, use the Santa Barbara Amtrak stop.
+  -From Bay Area / San Jose, use the Santa Barbara Amtrak stop (SBA)

 **Flights**